5qc/SubwayCSS/README.md

 > ***NOTE**: CDN is currently broken right now.
 I am currently working on getting CDN working for SubwayCSS.
 As this is happening, I still want people to enjoy new SubwayCSS, so there will be a temporary `subway.min.css` file here.*

-> ***ANOTHER NOTE**: This project will most likely soon switch over to JavaScript, mainly because SubwayCSS is becoming so large that it may slow down any site that uses it.*
+> ***ANOTHER NOTE**: This project will most likely soon switch over to JavaScript.
+The CSS file will still be used, however if it does become much greater it will become JavaScript-based.*

 ![SubwayCSS Logo, White](https://raw.githubusercontent.com/5qc/cdn/main/img/SubwayCSS%20Logo.png)
 **SubwayCSS** is a sleek, brand-new CSS framework that turns your site into the great American multinational sandwich shop!